awsdocs/aws-systems-manager-user-guide/doc_source/security_iam_service-with-iam.md

 + **AmazonSSMManagedInstanceCore** – Instance trust policy that enables an instance to use AWS Systems Manager service core functionality\.
 + **AmazonSSMServiceRolePolicy** – Service role policy that provides access to AWS resources managed or used by AWS Systems Manager\.
 + **AWSResourceAccessManagerServiceRolePolicy** – Service role policy containing read\-only AWS Resource Access Manager access to the account's AWS Organizations structure\.
 It also contains IAM permissions to self\-delete the role\.
++ **AWSSystemsManagerChangeManagementServicePolicy** – Service policy that provides access to AWS resources managed or used by the AWS Systems Manager change management framework and used by the service\-linked role `AWSServiceRoleForSystemsManagerChangeManagement`\.
 + **AmazonEC2RoleforSSM** – This policy will be deprecated soon\.
 In its place, use the **AmazonSSMManagedInstanceCore** policy to enable AWS Systems Manager service core functionality on EC2 instances\.
 For information, see [Create an IAM instance profile for Systems Manager](setup-instance-profile.md)\.

 **Note**